sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-27-primer-chapter2.md

 decltype(i) b = i;          // same as int a = i;
 decltype(*p) c = i          // same as int & c = i;
 ```
-- unlike auto, decltype handles top-level const and references
+- unlike `auto`, `decltype` handles top-level const and references
-- if you use double parentheses for an object as an expression, decltype always deduce the type as the reference of the given object
+- if you use double parentheses for an object as an expression, `decltype` always deduce the type as the reference of the given object
 - however, without double parentheses, delctype gives reference only if the given object is a reference
-- decltype returns a reference type for expressions that yields objects that can stand on the left-hand side of the assignment operation
+- `decltype` returns a reference type for expressions that yields objects that can stand on the left-hand side of the assignment operation

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}